Let the World be the Stage for your Child with Acting Classes

-If you’ve ever sat on the couch as the audience for your child’s in-house performance, you’ve likely wondered where they can grow their theatrical skills.
-We’ve scoured the Kalamazoo area and found several locations to expand your child’s stage outside of your home.
+If you’ve ever sat on the couch as the audience for your child’s in-house performance, you’ve likely wondered where you can find acting classes.
+We’ve scoured the Kalamazoo area and found several locations to expand your child’s stage outside of your home with performing arts classes and summer camps.

 These locations offer courses in improvisation, musical theater, playwriting, and acting.